 Notwithstanding the positive long-term growth prospects for our markets they can be – certainly in the short and medium term – negatively impacted by factors outside our control.
 Such factors include for example general or regional geopolitical developments, such as energy policies, political unrest, piracy, government-imposed trade barriers and volatility in the energy and commodities markets.

 Boskalis aims to respond as effectively as possible to both positive and negative developments in individual markets, through a global spread of its activities, an extensive and versatile fleet operating out of various international locations, and strong positions in its core markets.

 Contracts are not included in our order book until agreement has been reached with the client.
 Although experience shows that once agreement has been reached, cancellations, postponements or substantial reductions in the scope or size of contracts are quite rare, they do occur, certainly in markets that are under severe pressure.
 Consequently, if such a cancellation or substantial reduction occurs, losses may arise from the unwinding or settlement of financial derivatives which were taken out to hedge related currency risks and/or fuel price risks, but for which the underlying transaction or cash flows will no longer be realized.

-Almost all Boskalis’ activities are capital-intensive which means that prices in these markets are largely influenced by the utilization rate of the relevant equipment at a given time.
-This implies that a broad international presence along with a leadership position in terms of type and quality of equipment and cost competitiveness are key success factors.
+A substantial part of Boskalis’ activities are capital-intensive which means that prices in these markets are largely influenced by the utilization rate of the relevant equipment at a given time.
+This implies that a broad international presence along with a leadership position in terms of type and quality of our equipment and cost competitiveness are key success factors.
 Boskalis places a great deal of emphasis on these, both as a critical point of attention in operational management and in its capital allocation decisions.
 Consequently, individual investment proposals are subjected to a thorough evaluation and approval process.